Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 "I've let you down," Mohn said, according to people present.
 "I should have acted sooner and I should have acted more forcefully."

-Mohn conceded Friday he had not taken warning signs in previous years and previous days seriously enough.
-Only on Tuesday — once The Washington Post published two accusations from unnamed women dating back nearly two decades — did Mohn suspend NPR's senior vice president, Michael Oreskes.
+Mohn conceded Friday that he had not taken warning signs in previous years and previous days seriously enough.
+Only on Tuesday — once The Washington Post published two accusations from unnamed women dating back nearly two decades — did Mohn suspend NPR's senior vice president for news, Michael Oreskes.

-Mohn forced Oreskes to resign the next day, after I also reported that Rebecca Hersher, then a 26-year-old assistant producer, had filed a formal complaint of sexual harassment in October 2015.
+Mohn forced Oreskes to resign the next day, after I also reported that Rebecca Hersher had filed a formal complaint of sexual harassment in October 2015 when she was a 26-year-old assistant producer.
 She alleged that Oreskes had converted a work conversation about her aspiration to become a reporter into a drawn-out dinner over a bottle of wine, with extended exploration of her personal life.

 It wasn't the only internal red flag.
-Two veteran editors told me they separately approached NPR's human resources department in late September 2016.
-In urgent conversations they conveyed that so many journalists were concerned about Oreskes' treatment of women that they warned new female staffers to keep their distance.
-In separate interviews, each told me they had told NPR's HR officials that Oreskes had created a toxic workplace in the newsroom.
+Two veteran editors told me that they separately approached NPR's human resources department in late September 2016.
+In urgent conversations, they conveyed that so many journalists were concerned about Oreskes' treatment of women that they warned new female staffers to keep their distance.
+In separate interviews, each told me they had told NPR's human resource officials that Oreskes had created a toxic workplace in the newsroom.

 (One of the editors also told me of having conveyed concerns to a senior network lawyer; the other reported telling a senior news executive, who replied that the matter was being investigated.)